 A Data Server issues products signed with their identity (and their identity’s verification by the SA).

 The subsequent verification by the Data Client of the Data Server’s identity, its association with the SA, and the integrity of the product data.

+A domain coordinator may also act as an intermediary between the data server and the SA.
+The SA certifies the identity of the domain coordinator who then, in turn, can certify the identities of data servers they are responsible for.

 It should be noted that the S-100 digital signature mechanism is not intended solely for S-100 product specifications’ data files.
-It is possible to both encrypt (and issue permits for) and digitally sign any file based data and it is envisaged that the mechanisms described in this Part can be used to sign both Feature and Portrayal Catalogues.
-This will also be done for Feature and Portrayal Catalogues issued by the IHO.
+It is possible to both encrypt (and issue permits for) and digitally sign any file based data and the mechanisms described in this Part willbe used to sign catalogues and other supplementary files, including Feature and Portrayal Catalogues.

 Figure 15-5 – The process of data server and digital signature creation